-The Boulder JCC is a 501c(3) who’s mission is to provide programs and services based in Jewish values and traditions in a place where people of all ages and backgrounds gather to connect, exchange ideas, learn, and grow together.
+The Boulder JCC is a 501c(3) who’s mission is to provide programs and services based in Jewish heritage, values, and traditions in a place where people of all ages and backgrounds gather to connect, exchange ideas, learn, and grow together.

 The Milk and Honey Farm is a 2+ acre educational farm that brings the greater community together via experiential programs and activities designed to ignite wonder and discovery.
 It provides a place for individuals to connect on the simplest level with soil, plants, animals, and people, for the health and well-being of themselves and the larger community.

 Last winter we visited with Butch Weaver and Becca Gan-Levy.
 In this 2-part video series, Butch and Becca tell us about how they started their community garden and how their 42-foot Growing Dome supports local sustainable agriculture, charitable giving, Jewish traditions and early childhood education.

 The Milk and Honey Farm at the J has three core values they exemplify at the Farm, Living Values, Creating Community and Awakening Minds.
 In Part 1, Becca discusses how the Community Center and Farm instill these values through their year-round programming.